GabrielMiGC/GabrielMiGC/README.md

 # Hi there, I'm GabrielMiGC 👋

 Welcome to my GitHub profile!
-I'm a software developer college student with a focus on Computer Vision, Data Science and some Web Development.
+I'm a software developer college student with a focus on Database development, Data Science and some Web Development.
 Here you'll find a collection of my projects, side-projects, and contributions.

 ## About Me

 - **Name:** Gabriel Miranda G.C
 - **Location:** Ceará & Bahia - Brazil
-- **Interests:** Software Development, Open Source, AI, Machine Learning, Web Development
+- **Interests:** Software Development, Open Source, Databases, Machine Learning, Web Development, ETL
 - **Languages:** JavaScript, Python, C, and more...

 ## GitHub Stats